 This section will discuss alternatives for development of the Project Site in a manner consistent with the current zoning, including a modified, scaled-back or redesigned residential development project.
-Each alternative shall be described, and its impacts discussed, in a level of detail necessary for full evaluation.
-Alternatives to be evaluated include but are not limited to:
+Each alternative shall be described, and its impacts discussed, in a level of detail necessary for full evaluation, including qualitative and quantitative evaluation to allow each alternative to be compared to the proposed action so that the benefits and drawbacks of each alternative may be assessed.-Alternatives to be evaluated include but are not limited to:

-1. No Action - abandoning the Proposed Action and leaving the Project Site in its present state without further action.
+- 1. No Action abandoning the Proposed Action and leaving the Project Site in its present state without further action. - 2.
+Reconfiguration to reduce or avoid environmental impacts including but not limited to impervious surfaces This alternative should include different levels of housing development permitted under the present zoning, different housing sizes and types, reducing or eliminating project components, such as recreation clubhouse facilities, and clustering housing of various types in present locations and different locations. - 3.
+Reconfiguration to reduce impervious surfaces In addition to various redesigns and clustering of housing units of various types to be studied to reduce environmental impacts generally, specifically address the overall effect of eliminating or reducing paved parking areas and the effects of such reductions, if made. - 3.
+Reduction in housing density This alternative should include a plan that results in a reduction in housing density on the site and the attendant reduction in environmental impacts including but not limited to lower water use/wastewater generation, less traffic and less impervious cover on the site.

-- 2. Reconfiguration to reduce or avoid environmental impacts This alternative should include different levels of housing development permitted under the present zoning, different housing sizes and types, reducing or eliminating project components, such as recreation clubhouse facilities, and clustering housing of various types in present locations and different locations. - 3.
-Reconfiguration to reduce impervious surfaces In addition to various redesigns and clustering of housing units of various types to be studied to reduce environmental impacts generally, specifically address the overall effect of eliminating or reducing paved parking areas and the effects of such reductions, if made. - 4.
-Reconfiguration to increase traffic safety at entrances and exits to the Proposed Action alternatives should address the overall impacts on safety of increasing or decreasing the number of access driveways, changing their location(s), and the use and implementation of recognized traffic control devices, including their impacts on existing roadway traffic, adjacent properties, visual impacts and other relevant factors.
+4. Reconfiguration to increase traffic safety at entrances and exits to the Proposed Action - alternatives should address the overall impacts on safety of increasing or decreasing the number of access driveways, changing their location(s), and the use and implementation of recognized traffic control devices, including their impacts on existing roadway traffic, adjacent properties, visual impacts and other relevant factors.